etcd-io/website/content/en/docs/v3.3/upgrades/upgrade_3_0.md

 ### Upgrade procedure

-This example details the upgrade of a three-member v2.3 ectd cluster running on a local machine.
+This example details the upgrade of a three-member v2.3 etcd cluster running on a local machine.

 #### 1. Check upgrade requirements.